Are Bananas Fattening Especially The Ripe Ones?

 - Promotes the health of your kidneys due to the presence of phenolic compounds.

-All in all, bananas make for an excellent inclusion to your daily diet and can serve as a great source of assistance to your weight loss journey when eaten prudently.
+All in all, bananas make for an excellent inclusion to your daily diet and can assist you in your weight loss journey when eaten prudently.